Sarikayaelif/sarikaya-e-kazerooni-s-roku-flashback/README.md

 ## Contributors: Elif Sarikaya, Shirin Kazerooni

 ### Built With Html, Css, Sass, Gulp, Sass, JavaScript, Node.Js, Vue.Js, MySQL, PHP and Ajax.
+### building an audio / video app in the Authoring class, using queries and database assets.
+Create assets based on the Roku Flashback.

 ### Design a mobile-first Application.